-Vikinglotto winners are allowed to remain anonymous in all nine participating countries, but the issue of publicity is still an important consideration for winners of big prizes.
+Vikinglotto winners are allowed to remain anonymous in all 10 participating countries, but the issue of publicity is still an important consideration for winners of big prizes.
 Going public with a lottery win can attract unwanted attention but it also allows people to celebrate freely.
 Prize money stays the same regardless of whether a winner decides to go public or stay anonymous, so the choice is solely a matter of personal preference.

 In some lotteries in other parts of the world, players are compelled by law to have their identity made public if they win a big prize.
-Vikinglotto is much more straightforward, as the privacy of big winners is protected by all nine lottery providers.
+Vikinglotto is much more straightforward, as the privacy of big winners is protected by all 10 lottery providers.

 The location where a winning ticket was sold may be disclosed, as well as where a winner lives.
 Winners may also be asked to provide quotes about how they feel or what they plan to do with the money, but their names will never be released by a lottery unless they wish to go public.